pwang00/pietcc/Compiler.md

 (EntryDir, ExitDir, Option<Instruction>);
 ```

 We set the `EntryDir` and `ExitDir` to be the same, since from a control-flow perspective, only hitting restrictions or tracing white blocks can change the dp / cc, and we don't explicitly represent restrictions in our CFG (if a block's exit is out of bounds or black, we simply don't add it).
 We set the `Instruction` to be the corresponding one based on the lightness / hue differences between the current and adjacent block colors.
-During compilation, we add an LLVM basic block for each
+During compilation, we generate LLVM basic blocks for each node and its adjacencies using this information.

 ## White block tracing and elimination